 Grades reflect the level of understanding of course content.
-Therefore, to achieve the grade of A or B in this class expect to:
+Therefore, to achieve a grade of A or B in this class, expect to:

 - Be prepared.
-This means actively participating in discussions, exercises, and activities to further understanding. - Turn in all course deliverables in a timely and professional manner.
-With less preparation and participation expect the grade of C or lower.
+This means actively participating in discussions, exercises, and activities to further understanding. - Follow the mandatory case study presentation format. - Conduct thorough research and cite your sources. - Turn in all course deliverables in a timely and professional manner.
+If you do not prepare and participate adequately, expect a grade of C or lower.